olimpia-b/T2DM_30_days_Hospital_Readmission_Prediction/README.md

 ### Data Source
 For this project, we used the MIMIC-IV (Medical Information Mart for Intensive Care IV) dataset, a publicly available database that contains de-identified health-related data from patients admitted to the intensive care units (ICUs) of the Beth Israel Deaconess Medical Center between 2008 and 2019.
 MIMIC-IV is widely used for healthcare research, offering rich data across demographics, admissions, laboratory results, diagnoses, prescriptions, and clinical notes, among others.<br>
 In this study, we focus on hospital admission specifically.
-To make the dataset more relevant to our study on 30-day readmissions among type 2 diabetes patients, we applied the these transformations:<br>
+To make the dataset more relevant to our study on 30-day readmissions among type 2 diabetes patients, we applied the these transformations:

 We filtered the data and cleaned it based on the following criteria to focus on the relevant subset of admissions:

  **1. Length of Stay:** Only hospital admissions with a length of stay exceeding 24 hours were retained **2.
 Mortality Status:** Admissions where the patient died during their first hospitalization were excluded **3.
 Discharge Destination:** Admissions where the patient was discharged to hospice care were excluded